zhumingpassional/Maxcut_CSCI/README.md

 ## Performance
-In the following experiments, we use GPU during training by default.
-The best-known results are labed by bold.
+In the following experiments, we used GPU during training by default.
+The best-known results are labed in bold.

-The whole results are stored in the folder "result".
+The results are stored in the folder "result".
 Take __Gset__ as an example.

-[Gset](https://web.stanford.edu/~yyye/yyye/Gset/) is opened by Stanford university.
+[Gset](https://web.stanford.edu/~yyye/yyye/Gset/) was created by Stanford University.

 | graph | #nodes| #edges | BLS | DSDP    | KHLWG   | RUN-CSP| PI-GNN| Gurobi (0.5 h)  | Gurobi (1 h)  |Gap           | Ours | Improvement |
 |--- |------|----  |---        |-----    |-----    |--------|-------|------           | ---           | ---           | ----| ----|